eclipse-che/che-docs/src/main/_docs/setup/setup-multi-user.md

 ## Che Server - KeyCloak

 KeyCloak server URL is passed as environment variable to CLI -  `CHE_KEYCLOAK_AUTH-SERVER-URL`.
-A new installation of Che will bring own KeyCloak server running in a Docker container and properly configured to communicate with Che server.
+A new installation of Che will bring own KeyCloak server running in a Docker container which is properly configured to communicate with Che server.

 ## Che Server - PostgreSQL